devawal/restful-curl-php/README.md

 ### Install

-It's recommended that you use [Composer](https://getcomposer.org/) to install Slim.
+It's recommended that you use [Composer](https://getcomposer.org/) to install restful-curl-php

 ```bash
 $ composer require devawal/restful-curl